 First impressions matter, which is why the Sun Gate leading to Machu Picchu is such a highlight for people visiting Peru’s world-famous Inca citadel; Machu Picchu

 The Sun Gate, or “Intipunku” in Quechua, sits around 290m (951 feet) above Machu Picchu’s elevation, offering unparalleled views of the ruins some 3 kilometres away.
-Spread out before the eyes are the dramatic mountains of Huayna Picchu, Putucusi, and Machu Picchu.
+Spread out before you are the dramatic mountains of Huayna Picchu, Putucusi and Machu Picchu.

 The panorama from the Sun Gate is not a prize only for Inca Trail trekkers.
 This guide will tell you everything you need to know about Intipunku and how to make the most of your visit to the Sun Gate at Machu Picchu.